To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 ## 3. Derails

 ### Step-1: Create the new game
-When you launch GODOT Engine, you'll see is the Project Manager as below.
+When you launch GODOT Engine, you'll see the Project Manager as below.

 ![Godot 101](https://github.com/To-Fujita/Images/blob/master/Godot-101.jpg "Godot 101")